Kim Seong-min (defector): Defection to South Korea

-Kim Seong-min's uncle lived abroad, and when one of his letters to his uncle was intercepted by North Korean authorities, Kim was accused of espionage.
-He was sentenced to death in 1997.
-He jumped from a moving train to avoid execution and then escaped over the North Korean border.
-He arrived in South Korea in 1999.
+Kim Seong-min's uncle lived in South Korea, and when one of his letters to his uncle was intercepted by North Korean authorities, Kim was accused of espionage.
+Additionally, Kim came under investigation because other soldiers in his unit had stolen musical instruments from a nearby town.
+He defected and fled to China in 1996, escaping via the Tumen River.